How to Hone a Good Social Media Marketing Strategy

 6. Go over past goals and see if these have been met

 Goals change depending on the demands of your business.
-It is important to know if you’ve met these goals in order to be able to move forward freely to the next one.
+It is essential to know if you’ve met these goals to be able to move forward freely to the next one.

 Identify your audience

-I mentioned earlier that you should be aware of which social media platform shows the most engagement between your audience and your brand.
+I mentioned earlier that you should know which social media platform shows the most engagement between your audience and your brand.

 Facebook may be the most populated social media platform in most parts of the world, with 2.2 billion monthly active users (Social Media Universe 2018), but this does not mean that it is the best platform for your social media strategies.